Gates will be locked and thousands of rangers furloughed at national parks if government shuts down

 Sen. John Barrasso, a Wyoming Republican, urged Interior Secretary Deb Haaland on Thursday to keep the parks open with previously collected fees.
 The Trump administration did so in 2018 and 2019 in violation of appropriations laws, the congressional watchdog said.

-Democratic Arizona Gov. Katie Hobbs and Republican Utah Gov. Spencer Cox said they will tap state funds to ensure visitors can still enjoy the dramatic depths of the Grand Canyon and the soaring red cliffs of Zion Valley, among other parks.
+Democratic Arizona Gov. Katie Hobbs and Republican Utah Gov. Spencer Cox said they will tap state funds to ensure visitors can still enjoy the dramatic depths of the Grand Canyon and the soaring red cliffs of Zion, among other parks.

-They cited the economic benefits to their states and small communities that depend on tourism.
+They cited the economic benefits to their states and the small communities that depend on tourism.

 National parks collectively could lose nearly a million visitors daily during a shutdown, and gateway communities could lose as much as $70 million, the conservation association said.